What is Azure Synapse Link for Azure Cosmos DB?

 This integration enables the following HTAP scenarios for different users:

-A BI engineer who wants to model and publish a report to access the operational data in Azure Cosmos DB directly through Synapse SQL.
+A BI engineer who wants to model and publish a Power BI report to access the live operational data in Azure Cosmos DB directly through Synapse SQL.

 A data analyst who wants to derive insights from the operational data in an Azure Cosmos DB container by querying it with Synapse SQL, read the data at scale and combine those findings with other data sources.